LaksCastro/cpp-data-structures/insertion-sort-algorithm/README.md

 ### Insertion Sort Algorithm theory
-This algorithm means basically the follow: compare all elements of an array for each element of a array (this explain the combined "for" statement), where this comparation is relative, can be between a int, can be between a string, can between a **any struct.** If the comparation is true, do the following: create a temp var that receive the "i" element of array, while the array[i] receive the array[j] and after, array[j] receive the temp var that is the old array[i] value.
+This algorithm means basically the follow: compare all elements of an array for each element of a array (this explain the combined "for" statement), where this comparation is relative, can be between a int, can be between a string, can between a **any struct.** If the comparation (can be any comparation, depending of your purpose) is true, change the values of the array positions.

 ### Visual Explain
 #### The logic